-SOCIAL SOCIAL & PEOPLE INDICATORS FY2023 and/or forced labour of any kind within Frontken operations; III.
-Committed compliance to meet and/or exceed the minimum wage/meet living wage in each country of operations. compliance Yes INCLUS ON and DIVERSITY I. Committed compliance to achieve a balance diverse and inclusive workplace; inclusive of race, nationality, gender, age, disabilities; compliance Yes 11.
-The percentage of employees that are contractors or temporary staff; percentage 0% III.
-The percentage of Group's staff with a disability per 100 employees; Percentage (per 100 Employees) 1.18 IV.
-The percentage of women in the Group's workforce; percentage 19% V. Number of nationalities in the Group's workforce; number 10 VI.
-Committed compliance to hire, develop, reward, promote and retain any employee purely based on their talents, commitment, potential and the results their achievement. compliance 100% EQUAL OPPORTUNITY Ι. Committed to achieve Zero incidents of unfair discrimination or harassment practices; based on race, colour, age, gender, sexual orientation, gender identity, ethnicity or national origin, disability, pregnancy, religion, political affiliation, marital status in hiring and employment practices such as wages, promotions, rewards, and access to training. number of incidents 0 TALENT DEVELOPMENT I. Achieve 100% coverage of annual staff appraisal practices to develop talent; percentage 100%
+No. INCLUSION & DIVERSITY DATA UNIT FY2022 FY2023 FY2024 1.
+Committed compliance to achieve a balance diverse and inclusive workplace; inclusive of race, nationality, gender, age, disabilities.
+Target by 2025: 100 % Committed Target by 2035: 100 % Achieved Target by 2050: 100 % Achieved Commitment/ Compliance Yes Yes Yes i) Number of nationalities in the Frontken workforce. e.g. Malaysian, Singaporean, Taiwanese, Burmese, Filipino, Indian, PRC Chinese, Vietnamese, Number 8 10 9 ii) Percentage of women in the Frontken workforce.
+Percentage 16.98% 16.30% 17.25% iii) Percentage of Frontken staff with a disability per 100 employees; Percentage 1.24% 2.01% 1.18% 2.
+Committed compliance to hire, develop, reward, promote and retain any employee purely based on their talents, commitment, potential and the results their achievement.
+Commitment/ Compliance Yes Yes Yes i) the Percentage of employees that are contractors or temporary staff.
+Percentage 0% 0% 0% 3.
+Committed to achieve Zero incidents of unfair discrimination or harassment practices; based on race, colour, age, gender, sexual orientation, gender identity, ethnicity or national origin, disability, pregnancy, religion, political affiliation, marital status in hiring and employment practices such as wages, promotions, rewards, and access to training.
+Target by 2025: Committed to 0 Incident Target by 2035: Achieved 0 Incident Target by 2050: Achieved 0 Incident number of incidents Yes Yes Yes